chhjel/HealthCheck/README.md

 * GoTo module where content can be located in a bit more simplified interface.
 * Mapped Data module to show how models are mapped.
 * Event notifications module for notifying through custom implementations when custom events occur.
-* Settings module for custom settings related to healthcheck.
+* Settings module for custom settings related to toolkit.
 * IDE where C# scripts can be stored and executed in the context of the web application.
 * Access token module where tokens with limited access and lifespan can be created to access other modules.
 * Downloads module where files can be made available for download, optionally protected by password, expiration date and download count limit.